Elon Musk offers to buy Twitter - KESQ

 Musk did not disclose how he intends to fund his purchase.
 He said he has hired Wall Street giant Morgan Stanley as his financial advisor for the transaction.

-While Musk is the richest person on Earth, most of his $274 billion net worth is tied up in his holdings in publicly-traded Tesla and privately-held SpaceX, and he has been reluctant to sell shares of Tesla beyond what he needed to sell in order to pay taxes.

-Shares of Twitter shot up 12% in premarket trading on the offer Thursday, shares of Tesla slipped 2%.
+Although Musk is the richest person on Earth, most of his $274 billion net worth is tied up in his holdings in publicly-traded Tesla and privately-held SpaceX, and he has been reluctant to sell shares of Tesla beyond what he needed to in order to pay taxes.
+Shares of Tesla slipped 3% in early trading Thursday, perhaps on fears that Musk would sell shares in order to raise cash, or that he could be distracted from his duties at Tesla by his latest interest in Twitter.

+It’s very possible that Musk won’t need to sell Tesla shares and instead will be able to use them as collateral to borrow the money he needs to buy Twitter, Ives said.
+Musk’s Tesla shares are worth about $177 billion, even with the modest decline in premarket trading Thursday.

+“Banks will be lining up to be part of the consortium of lenders to the world’s richest person,” said Ives.

 Musk is not a fan of having his companies be publicly traded.
 While other private space exploration companies such as Virgin Galactic have gone public, SpaceX had remained privately held, despite speculation it is ripe for a public offering.
 And in August of 2018, he announced — on Twitter — that he was thinking of taking Tesla private, saying he thought that was its best path forward.